 O’Reilly programming ebooks, Blue Ocean Strategy presentation, Penguin eBooks (legal), Wiley and Sons ebooks, Photoshop Tutorial, music sheets and more, you name it, they’ve got it.
 The best part is they have this preview window where you are able to preview the book before downloading it for free.

 Undeniably there are a handful of pirated stuff, I strongly advise you not to take part in uploading or downloading any of these documents.
 Scribd is definitely a unique and good idea, but the question is how long would it last?
 How long until they ran out of money paying their lawyers?
-Anyway, we have p2p software like BitTorrent that has the ability to search eBooks online too.
+Anyway, they have p2p software like BitTorrent that has the ability to search eBooks online too.

 How Scribd became world’s largest online library